ulamlabs/pytealext/docs/inner_transactions.md

 @Subroutine(TealType.none)
 def SimpleAssetTransfer(receiver: Expr, amount: Expr):
-    return MakeInnerAssetTransfer(
+    return MakeInnerAssetTransferTxn(
         asset_receiver=receiver,
         asset_amount=amount,
         xfer_asset=Int(ASSET_ID),  # this ID must be present in Txn.assets!
         fee=Int(0),  # The fee must be pooled, we don't want our contract to pay for the inner Txn )

-# a piece of program which sends the creator 10000 units of an asset but also send a small amount to another address
+# a piece of program which sends the creator 10000 units of an asset but also sends a small amount to another address
 program_piece = Seq(
     Assert(Txn.sender() == Global.creator_address()),
     SimpleAssetTransfer(Txn.sender(), Int(10000)),